architsakhadeo/Net-Worth/README.md

 5) Expected Annual Inflation in percentage
 6) Duration over which the value is calculated

+All monthly deposits are after-tax.
+The total value of the investments is before capital gains tax.

 Following are the results for:
 1) Initial amount invested = $0
 2) Monthly investments = $2000